Central Coast Rock Climbing

 Former Access Fund director Reese Martin lived in the area for a time.
 Sadly, he was killed in a paragliding accident in July 2004 at the age of 49 (More...

 - Climbing in Santa Barbara, Ventura, and San Luis Obispo (1994), by Steve Tucker & Kevin Steele (out of print)

 Hwy 101 is the major artery between Ventura and San Luis Obispo (and beyond).
 99% of the routes described here lie either off the 101, 154 (San Marcos Pass), 33 (Ojai), or 166 (east of Santa Maria).
 Refer to specific area for details and directions.

 will help get you oriented.

 Weather station 1.9 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Central Coast:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Central Coast: